 - the nature of scripture and revelation, including the principles of

-- adaptation (i.e. that revelation is not necessarily unique, and often draws on preexisting cultural elements, adapting and recontextualizing them to give new meaning)
+- adaptation (i.e. revelation is not necessarily unique, and often draws on preexisting cultural elements, adapting and recontextualizing them to give new meaning)

-- accommodation (i.e. that divinity must condescend to work with humanity at the human level, communicating with them in ways they understand)
+- accommodation (i.e. divinity must condescend to work with humanity at the human level, communicating with them in ways they understand)

-- responsivity (i.e. that revelation rarely comes out of the blue, but is prompted by an issue, question, problem, situation, etc.)
+- responsivity (i.e. revelation rarely comes out of the blue, but is prompted by an issue, question, problem, situation, etc.)

 - variation (i.e. inspired material takes a variety of forms: legal material, letters, poetry, parable, “biography”; it may be historical, semi-historical, or non-historical)